Padmanabhaswamy Temple: Litigations

-The CBI and the Intelligence Bureau have red-flagged the appointment of Gopal Subramanium as a Judge in the Supreme Court.
-The IB cites Mr Subramaniam's report on Sree Padmanabhaswamy Temple as one of the instances where he relied heavily on his spiritual instincts rather than rational logic and hard facts.
-In his second report on Sree Padmanabhaswamy Temple, Mr Subramaniam himself reveals that "It was his morning ritual of [shutting] his mind and seeking guidance, which resulted in discoveries in this direction."

-The Amicus Curiae has also been accused of conducting illegal poojas in the Temple in violation of its customs.
-He performed poojas at the Thevarappura in the Temple and front of the Vedavyasa Shrine.
-Despite opposition from the Royal Family and the tantric priests of the Temple, he pulled out a stone Yantra from the nearby Marthandan Madhom Palace and did pooja on it for several days.
-The tantrics explained that the Yantram had no connection with the Padmanabhaswami Temple and that it was for the protection of the Palace.
+The CBI and the Intelligence Bureau had red-flagged the appointment of Gopal Subramanium as a Judge in the Supreme Court.
+The IB cited Gopal Subramaniam's report on Sree Padmanabhaswamy Temple as one of the instances where he relied heavily on his "spiritual instincts" rather than rational logic and hard facts.
+In his second report on Sree Padmanabhaswamy Temple, Gopal Subramaniam himself reveals that "It was his morning ritual of [shutting] his mind and seeking guidance which resulted in discoveries in this direction".
+The Amicus Curiae had also been accused of conducting illegal Poojas in the Temple in violation of its customs.
+He performed poojas at the Thevarappura in the Temple in front of the VedaVyasa Shrine.
+Despite opposition from the Royal Family and the Tantric priests of the Temple, he obtained a stone Yantram from the nearby Marthandam Madhom Palace, and did pooja on it for several days.
+The Tantris explained that the 'Yantram' had no connection with the Padmanabhaswamy Temple and that it was for the protection of the Palace.
 But the Amicus Curiae insisted on having it installed in the Sanctum Sanctorum of the Temple.
-Due to severe opposition from the Tantrics, the Yantram remains where it was.
-Every morning, Padmanabha is to be awakened only by blowing the conch shell and chanting the Sripada Sooktham.
+Due to severe opposition from the Tantris, the 'Yantram' remained where it was.
+As per the temple's traditions, every morning, Padmanabha is to be "awakened" only by blowing the conch shell and chanting the 'Sripada Sooktham'.
 But the Amicus Curiae introduced the daily rendering of Venkatesa Suprabhatam to awaken the deity.
-The Supreme Court requested the Tantrics to take the final decision on whether the Suprabhatam could be sung.
-Following that, the Senior Tantric Nedumpilli Tharananalloor Parameswaran Namboothiripad directed the Temple authorities to stop the chanting of Suprabhatam forthwith, as it was causing 'Anya Mantra Yajana Dosham' (affliction due to worshipping the deity with incompatible mantras) to the presiding deity and the Temple.
-As atonement for this error, the Tantric wants Vedic scholars to chant 12 'muras' each of Rig Veda and Yajur Veda.
-In his first report to the Supreme Court, the Amicus Curiae directed the Tantries to examine whether a Sri Yantra can be installed in the Sanctum Sanctorum, in front of the processional idol.
+The Supreme Court requested the Tantris to take the final decision on whether the Suprabhatam could be sung.
+Following that, the Senior Tantri Nedumpilli Tharananalloor Parameswaran Namboothiripad directed the Temple authorities to stop the chanting of Suprabhatam forthwith, as it was causing 'Anya Mantra Yajana Dosham' (affliction due to worshipping the deity with incompatible mantras) to the presiding deity and the Temple.
+As atonement for this error, the Tantri wanted Vedic scholars to chant 12 'muras' each, of both the Rig Veda and the Yajur Veda.
+In his first report to the Supreme Court, the Amicus Curiae directed the Tantris to examine whether a Sri Yantra can be installed in the Sanctum Sanctorum, in front of the processional idol.

+The original petitioner (T. P. Sundararajan), whose court action led to the inventory, died in July 2011 which added credence to the folklore around the temple.

+Final decision by Supreme Court Of India in July 2020

 On 13 July 2020, overturning the January 2011 judgment of the Kerala high court, the Supreme Court of India ruled that the Padmanabhaswamy Temple administration and control would be, henceforth, in the hands of the erstwhile Travancore royal family.